mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Leaving _Keremeos_, I have family on the roadside cheering me on.
 Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me, 110 kilometres into this bike ride.

-It is nice to have family and friends close to cheer me on but I .

 Rolling through _Olalla_, a hamlet between _Keremeos_ and the hill in front of me, I experience a moment of perspective (and gratitude).
 I spot an elderly woman in front of her house.
 She is happily cheering on the cyclists as they pass.
 Just a few weeks ago, this woman would have been evacuated from her home as a forest fire threatened to take everything she had.

-The climb to _Yellow Lake_
+The climb up to _Yellow Lake_ was a little easier with perspective.
 <!----->
 The kicker by the _Twin Lakes Golf Course_ is an out of the saddle, +150 BPM effort (highest of the day).
 Despite the discomfort in my lower back, everything else is feeling really good.

 Zoommmm...
-Lots of downhills for the trip to _Willowbrook_ are the reward for the climbing so far.
+Lots of downhills for the trip to _Willowbrook_ is the reward for the climbing so far.

 The only out and back section of the bike course, finally gives me a chance to see my friend Kevin from _Victoria_.
 I did some quick math and he's maybe 4 minutes behind and closing.